ZeroOneLogan/nvim2.0-config/README.md

 ## Troubleshooting

-* Run `:Nvim2Doctor` for a guided health report; Mason registry refreshes automatically.
+* Run `:Nvim2Doctor` for a floating summary of missing providers, formatters, and DAP adapters (with install hints).
 * `lazy-lock.json` pins every plugin for reproducible installs.
 Regenerate via `:Lazy sync` after intentional updates.
 * Remote clipboard issues?
 Ensure `prefs.osc52 = true` and that your terminal supports OSC52.
 * If Treesitter parsers fail to compile in CI, install manually with `:TSInstall <lang>`.